There is currently no cure for diabetes. However, research on the prevention, management, and possible cure of diabetes is ongoing.

 Access to NDSS data

-Find out more about access to NDSS data for organisations and researchers.
+Find out more about access to NDSS data.